 Every time God saves a person, He seals him or her with His protection.

 Although the direct interpretation of this passage deals with God’s sovereign care for Israel, He cares for the church as well.
 One of the most neglected doctrines of the Bible is the doctrine of the providence of God.
 God processes everything that ever happens to a believer.
 Each one is under His seal.

-After someone placed arsenic in bottles of medicine, the government required all medicine to be sealed with protection stickers.
+After someone placed arsenic in medicine bottles, the government required all medicine to be sealed with protection stickers.
 Warning labels of “Do not partake if the seal is broken” caution of a broken seal.
-God placed His seal on us and no one can break it.
+God placed His seal on us, and no one can break it.

 “In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also, having believed, you were sealed with the Holy Spirit of promise…” (Ephesians 1:13).

 “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption” (Ephesians 4:30).